-A walkthrough of how AngelTrack handles multiple responders in the Dispatch system
+A walkthrough of how AngelTrack handles multiple responders assigned to a single dispatch.

 In AngelTrack, you can assign multiple shifts to a single dispatch.